 Unlike cigarettes, lighting a cigar can be particularly difficult if you’re unaccustomed to the practice.
 However, once you’ve learned how to properly light a cigar, you’ll be able to enjoy the smoking experience stress-free.

 Lighting a cigar is a ritual often shrouded in mystique and etiquette.
-Although, most of the steps to follow are relatively intuitive once you’ve learned about them, they’re not self-evident.
-Furthermore, you may occasionally come across burning issues, which we also troubleshoot in this guide.
+Although most of the steps to follow are relatively intuitive once you’ve learned about them, they’re not self-evident.
+Furthermore, you may occasionally encounter burning issues, which we also troubleshoot in this guide.

 Even if you’re a seasoned enthusiast who’s smoked many cigars in his lifetime, it’s always worth reading up on the correct lighting method.
 You may be experiencing some minor annoyances such as uneven burning or a dying cherry.